What Happens When Leasehold Expires?

 Another option is to look at the Land Rigstery, which for a charge of £7 you can get a copy of the Leasehold Title.
 This will clearly tell you how long is left.

 When reading the Leasehold title you can find the term that the lease expires underneath the sentence that should read something along the lines of "under which the land is held:"

 What happens when the leasehold expires?

 If the leasehold of your property does expire, then the property will revert ‘back’ to being a freehold instead of a leasehold.
 This will therefore mean ownership of the land and building will go back to the freeholder.

 For example, if you had another sixty years left on the lease of your property in 2019.
-By 2079, even though you may have paid your mortgage outright, the property’s ownership would revert to your landlord.
+By 2079, even though you may have paid your house repayments outright, the property’s ownership would revert to your landlord.

 There are no legal rights you will have around this either.
 Be careful with leasehold properties that you are not ripped off by ground rent or any other hidden costs.

 What should I consider before buying a leasehold?

 Before taking any further steps on purchasing a leasehold property, carry out your own extensive research on the flat or house you are buying.
 Look to see how much the ground rent, annual service charges and insurances that will need to be paid when you move in.